MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

 ## Get data from Analysis Services

-With Analysis Services, a solution is developed in Visual Studio with the Analysis Services Projects extension and then deployed to SQL Server Analysis Services, Azure Analysis Services, or a Power BI Premium workspace.
+With Analysis Services, a solution is developed in Visual Studio with the Analysis Services Projects extension.
+The solution is then deployed to SQL Server Analysis Services, Azure Analysis Services, or a Power BI Premium workspace.

 The Analysis Services documentation contains the following information that describes the process for getting data